 Mera Peak, standing at 6,476 meters, is the highest trekking peak in Nepal, located in the Everest region.
 Climbing Mera Peak presents a rewarding challenge, combining a physically demanding trek with the chance to experience spectacular Himalayan scenery and rich Sherpa culture.
 The expedition usually begins from Lukla, passes through picturesque Sherpa villages, and culminates with a stunning panoramic view from the summit that includes five of the six highest peaks in the world.
 The best climbing seasons are pre-monsoon (April-May) and post-monsoon (October-November).
 Though not technically difficult, the climb requires endurance, acclimatization, and proper preparation for success.

 On arrival, you will land at Kathmandu airport, where our friendly team will greet you and take you to your hotel.
 Depending on what time you arrive, you are free to take a rest, or if you are itching to start exploring, you can spend the rest of the day soaking up the atmosphere of the Capital.
-You will then have dinner and an overnight stay in a highly recommended hotel in the city centre.
+You will then have dinner and an overnight stay in a highly recommended hotel in the city center.

 After a welcoming breakfast, today you can see some of Kathmandu’s most famous UNESCO-listed World heritage sights, including Pashupatinath, Boudhanath, and Swayambhunath.
 Once you return, you will meet your guide and begin preparation for your trek.

-Today we wave goodbye to the city as we catch our early morning flight to Lukla.
+Today, we wave goodbye to the city as we catch our early morning flight to Lukla.
 Famed for being one of the most thrilling and beautiful flights in the World, we will cruise over the Himalayan peaks before landing.
 We will then finally begin our trek by making our way to Chutanga.
 We will pass through several villages and farmlands, enjoying views of hills and valleys.
 On arrival, we will set up our tent for an overnight stay.

-Today we will trek toward Thuli Kharka.
-We will begin by ascending over the Kalo Himal Ridge, which divides the Khumbu area from Hinku Valley and Makalu region.
+Today, we will trek toward Thuli Kharka.
+We will begin by ascending over the Kalo Himal Ridge, which divides the Khumbu area from the Hinku Valley and Makalu region.
 We will then continue our ascent along the steep trail that leads to the boulder slope that will take us across the Zatrwa La Pass.

 Upon reaching the top, we can enjoy stunning views of the Dudh Koshi Valley and its surrounding peaks, including Karyolung (8201m) and Lumding Himal.
 We will then descend to Khartitang before reaching Thuli Kharka, where we can rest for the night.

-Today we will continue our journey with a 4-5 hour trek to Kote.
+Today, we will continue our journey with a 4-5 hour trek to Kote.
 We walk through a dense mixed forest filled with rhododendron, oak, and pine trees.
-Today is a beautiful hike as, after leaving the forest, we will descend to the Hinku river – a descent accompanied by stunning views of Mera Peak in the background.
+Today is a beautiful hike as, after leaving the forest, we will descend to the Hinku River – a descent accompanied by stunning views of Mera Peak in the background.
 We then have one final uphill climb before reaching Kote for the evening.

 We have another 4-5 hour trek today that will start by following the Hinku River until we reach Gondishung.
 After a short break, we will continue to the ancient Lungsumgba Gompa – built 200 years ago- a sight to behold and an excellent spiritual stop on our journey.
 We also come across a fantastic piece of rock carved with the map of Mera Peak before finally arriving at Thangnak.

-Today we will take a day off from trekking for a well-deserved rest.
+Today, we will take a day off from trekking for a well-deserved rest.
 This is also an opportunity to acclimatize to the new altitude, which is essential as we gain height.
 We will use our time to explore the nearby Thangnak village and visit the beautiful Sabal Tsho Lake.
 We will also take a short and pleasant hike to the cairn on the flank of Kusum Kanguru.

 We get back on the trail today and start trekking over lateral moraine as we move towards the Hinku Nup and Shar Glaciers.
 We continue on our 4-5 journey by ascending to Khare – a tough hike that is well rewarded with a spectacular view of the Northern face of Mera Peak (6476m).
-Here we can set up our tent for an overnight stay.
+Here, we can set up our tent for an overnight stay.

 Leaving Mera Base Camp, we begin our day by climbing towards Mera La Pass at 5400m.
 This 4 – 5 trek is another technical climb as we must navigate a rocky and often snow-covered trail before reaching the Mera Peak High Camp.
 Upon reaching the high camp, we will set up for our overnight stay and make the necessary health and climbing equipment checkups before attempting the summit tomorrow.
 Once checked, we can relax and enjoy the fantastic views of the peaks surrounding us.